L&S Chairs and Directors: Selection, Elections, and Terms

 Faculty Policies and Procedures require that the all faculty members of each department be given the opportunity to express their preference for departmental chair each year by secret ballot.
 (See FPP 5.30 ).
 In accordance with FP&P, the term of the department chair is one year, but there is no limit to the number of terms that may be served.
 Most L&S departments have followed the practice of limiting the expected number of successive appointments as chair with three years being the most prevalent expectation.

-Departments should conduct the balloting for department chair during Semester II of each academic year and voting should be completed by March 6th for the 2020-2021 academic year.
+Departments should conduct the balloting for department chair during Semester II of each academic year and voting should be completed by March 5th for the 2021-2022 academic year.
 Balloting may be conducted on paper, via email or through a Qualtrics survey.
 Because this is a preferential ballot, individual faculty members need not sign their ballots.
 If a department so wishes, it may designate someone to count the ballots before they are transmitted to the Dean.
-All ballots must be transmitted by the department administrator to the Dean.
+All ballots must be transmitted by the department administrator to the Dean's Office via mail or email.
+If balloting is done through Qualtrics a report summarizing the results should be emailed to Lori DeMeuse at email@example.com.
 L&S non-tenure granting units, such as programs, institutes, or centers, which have department-like administrative structures and function as departments for budgetary or personnel matters, should adhere to the procedures described above for selection of chair or director.